nidhig-dev/SBA_316_DOM/README.md

 - ✅Include at least one form and/or input with HTML attribute validation.

-- Include at least one form and/or input with DOM event-based validation.
+- ✅Include at least one form and/or input with DOM event-based validation.
 (This can be the same form or input as the one above, but should include event-based validation in addition to the HTML attribute validation.)

 - ✅Ensure that the program runs without errors (comment out things that do not work, and explain your blockers - you can still receive partial credit).